Dimensional structure of thermodynamic topology in ultraspinning Kerr-AdS black holes: Ultraspinning Kerr-AdS black holes in arbitrary dimensions

 \subsection{$d = 5$ case}

 In this subsection, we turn to discuss the five-dimensional case, representing the odd-dimensional configurations.
 This example highlights the role of the maximal number of rotation parameters in determining the thermodynamic topological (sub)class, and it allows for a direct comparison of asymptotic behavior with the even-dimensional case discussed previously.
+In the terminology used below, the ``singly rotating" case refers to the ultraspinning solution with no additional ordinary rotation, namely $a_1=0$ besides the ultraspinning direction, while the ``doubly rotating" case refers to the ultraspinning solution with one nonzero ordinary rotation parameter, $a_1\neq0$.